 The CRCNA’s Financial Shalom program seeks to alleviate some of the key financial challenges facing CRC pastors by offering support for immediate financial needs as well as long-term training for financial management.

 In response to COVID-19, Financial Shalom has launched the COVID-19 Church Engagement Fund to help ensure that all CRC churches – especially smaller, rural, or ethnic minority churches with limited capacity – feel well supported and can continue to minister in their local communities well.

-The CRCNA’s COVID-19 Church Engagement Fund is sponsored by Financial Shalom with generous gifts from, Resonate Global Mission, Back to God Ministries International, specific CRC congregations, and individual members.
+The CRCNA’s COVID-19 Church Engagement Fund is sponsored by Financial Shalom with generous gifts from, Resonate Global Mission, ReFrame Ministries, specific CRC congregations, and individual members.

 The intent is to provide grants to Christian Reformed congregations in need to help see them through this difficult time.
 Acceptable applicants may seek funds for bivocational pastor support, mortgage support, benevolence funds, community engagement, replenishing the food pantry, utility payments, video/media equipment, or anything else that could help a congregation continue to carry out their ministry during this time of pandemic.
 Grant requests will be considered as they come in, and funds will be distributed according to perceived need.